Francis Delafield: Delafield Island

 Between 1859 and 1865, his father Dr. Edward Delafield, assembled a 154 acre tract of land in Darien, Connecticut.
 After his parents died, in the summer of 1879, Francis Delafield inherited the entirety of the property in Darien then called "Delafield Farm".
-After the death of Francis, the property was looked after by his spinster sister Emma Harriot Delafield.
+After the death of Francis, the property was looked after by his sister Emma Harriot Delafield.
 When she died in 1921, the property then went to the only son of Francis: Edward Henry Delafield.
 After the 1929 stock market crash, Edward partitioned and parcelled off the land over the ensuing years.
 In an effort to sell land, the name was changed to "Delafield Wood" then "Delafield Estates" until Edward settled on the current name "Delafield Island".
 Edward Henry Delafield was a graduate of Yale college.
 He married Winifred Folsom and had four daughters.
 He lived on Delafield Island until his death in 1955.
 His daughter Elizabeth Van Rensselaer Delafield (1908–1983) lived on Delafield Island for many years.
 She had two children from her first marriage to the architect Robert Spurgeon; And two children from her second marriage to the attorney Frank A. Zunino Jr.